robertwtucker/kafka2scaler/README.md

 ### Create a Topic in Apache Kafka

 For simplicity's sake, this section is written as though the [Docker demo environment](#using-the-docker-demo-environment) is being used.
-If this is not the case and you have your own Kafka/Zookeeper environment available, please adjust the command parameters below and throughout the rest of this guide as appropriate.
+If this is not the case and you have your own Kafka/Zookeeper environment available, please adjust the command parameters below and throughout the rest of this guide, as appropriate.

 Before proceeding further, read the [Using the Docker Demo Environment](#using-the-docker-demo-environment) section and follow the instructions to start it up.
-Once the Kafka server is running, open a terminal window or command prompt and switch to the directory you installed Kafka to.
+Once the Kafka server is running, open a terminal window or command prompt and switch to the directory you installed Kafka in.
 To create a topic to use for passing messages to Scaler, run one of the following scripts with the supplied parameters based on your operating system:

 *MacOS & Linux*
 ```console